amelialei/Recipe-Data-Exploration/README.md

   frameborder="0"
 ></iframe>

-THe boxplot of the 26 to 30 group is the only boxplot that doens't contain any outliers.
+The boxplot of the 26 to 30 group is the only boxplot that doens't contain any outliers.
 This may be because there is less variability and less recipes overall that require 26 to 30 ingredients.
-As the range of ingredients increaes, the number of outliers appears to decrease, For all ranges of ingredients, the median average rating appears to be around 4 to 5.
+As the range of ingredients increaes, the number of outliers appears to decrease.
+As the ranges of ingredients increase, the median number of calories tends to increase as well.

 ### Interesting Aggregates